-Famous And Fragile: Kylie Jenner Talks Losing Friends & Keeping Sane While Parading Her 10-Figure Cakes In Paradise
+Famous And Fragile: Kylie Jenner Talks ‘Losing Friends’ & Keeping Sane While Parading Her 10-Figure Cakes In Paradise

-Kylie Jenner Reflects On Loss Friendships & Fame Woes While On Vacay
+Kylie Jenner Reflects On Lost Friendships & Fame Woes While On Vacay

 Kylie Jenner is in the mood for mimosas and self-reflection.
 The billionaire beauty biz boss is out on a fancy Turks And Caicos girls trip with her circle of friends, revealing to her followers what’s been on her heart while there.